Soulstice (video game)

-Soulstice is a hack and slash video game developed by Italian studio Forge Reply.
+Soulstice is an action-adventure hack and slash video game developed by Italian studio Forge Reply.
 It was released for PlayStation 5, Xbox Series X/S and Windows in 2022 and for PlayStation 4 in 2023.

+Gameplay

+Soulstice is a fast‑paced action hack and slash game in which players control two sisters, Briar and Lute, who share a single body as a Chimera warrior.
+The gameplay revolves around managing both characters simultaneously: Briar performs melee attacks and combos against enemies, while Lute uses her mystical abilities to support combat and manipulate the battlefield.
+Weapons and abilities can be unlocked and upgraded throughout the game, and players can switch between different weapons on the fly to perform varied and stylish combo chains.
+The game also features puzzles, exploration of ruined environments, and a mix of enemy types that require strategic use of both characters’ skills to overcome.
+Combat encounters are designed to be challenging and diverse, with boss fights and enemy groups that encourage players to master the synergy between Briar and Lute.

 Reception

 The PlayStation 5 and Xbox Series X/S releases scored 72 out of 100 on Metacritic, while the Windows version received 68 out of 100.
 One of the most raised issues was the impossibility to move the camera.